Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Abstract

 \section{Abstract}

-In this work, we provide a comprehensive study on the relation between uniform Lyapunov exponents, Liouville trace formula and adapted metrics for cocycles in Hilbert spaces.
-Firstly, we prove that uniform Lyapunov exponents can be approximated by constructing adapted metrics on exterior products.
-Secondly, we develop a general theory of computation in an abstract context; establish a generalized Liouville trace formula; pose and discuss the symmetrization problem related to the computation.
-Thirdly, we discuss ergodic properties and upper semicontinuity in the context of general subadditive families over a noncompact base.
-Moreover, we use adapted metrics and the trace formula to obtain, for the first time, effective dimension estimates for a general class of delay equations.
-In particular, we illustrate the approach by deriving such estimates for chaotic attractors arising in the Mackey-Glass equations and periodically forced Suarez-Schopf delayed oscillator.
-As the delay value tends to infinity, the estimates seem to be asymptotically sharp.
+In this work, we present a comprehensive study of the relationship among uniform Lyapunov exponents, the Liouville trace formula, and adapted metrics for cocycles in Hilbert spaces.
+First, we prove that uniform Lyapunov exponents can be approximated by constructing adapted metrics on exterior products.
+Next, we develop a general computational theory in an abstract setting, establish a generalized Liouville trace formula, and pose and discuss the symmetrization problem related to computations.
+Third, we discuss ergodic properties and upper semicontinuity in the context of subadditive families over a noncompact base.
+Furthermore, we use adapted metrics and the trace formula to obtain, for the first time, effective dimension estimates for a general class of delay equations.
+In particular, we illustrate this approach by deriving upper estimates for the Lyapunov dimension of global attractors in the Mackey--Glass equations and the periodically forced Suarez--Schopf delayed oscillator.
+As the delay value tends to infinity, the estimates appear to be asymptotically sharp.